-Includes \$45 million of non-cash charges recorded in cost of goods sold & the international segment for the year ended December 31, 2016.
+Includes \$45 million of non-cash charges recorded in cost of goods solid & the international segment for the year ended December 31, 2016.
 Charges relate to a restructuring of our Australian business and market conditions in Iraq as well as an increase in reserves for excess and obsolete inventory in the U.S. and Canada as a result of the market outlook for certain products.
-Excluding these charges for the year ended December 31, 2016, gross profit, as reported would be \$513 million (16.9%) and adjusted gross profit would be \$568 million (18.7%).
-Includes \$6 million of non-cash charges recorded in cost of goods sold & in the international segment for the year ended December 31, 2017, gross profit, as reported would be \$588 million (18.7%).
+Excluding these charges for the year ended December 31, 2016, pross profit, as reported would be \$513 million (16.9%) and adjusted gross profit would be \$568 million (18.7%).
+Includes \$6 million of non-cash charges recorded in cost of goods solid & in the international segment for the year ended December 31, 2017, charges are related to reducing our local presence in Iraq, Excluding these charges for the year ended December 31, 2017, gross profit, as reported would be \$588 million

 Includes \$6 million of non-cash charges recorded in cost of goods sold & in the international segment for the year ended December 31, 2017.
 Charges are related to reducing our local presence in Iraq.
-Excluding these charges for the year ended December 31, 2017 gross profit, as reported would be \$588 million (18.7%).
+Excluding these charges for the year ended December 31, 2017 gross profit, as reported would be \$588 millio (16.1%) and adjusted gross profit would be \$683 million (18.7%).

-^{4.} Includes \$5 million of non-cash charges (pre-tax) recorded in cost of goods sold in our international segment for excess and obsolete inventory, and \$3 million of charges (pre-tax) recorded in sales for the final settlement of a multi-year customer project, for each of the three months and year ended December 31, 2019 gross profit, as reported would be \$139 million (18.1%) and adjusted gross profit would be \$154 million (20.0%).
-Excluding these charges for the year ended December 31, 2019 gross profit, as reported would be \$661 million (18.0%) and adjusted gross profit would be \$122 million (19.7%).
+4. Includes \$5 million of non-cash charges (pre-tax) recorded in cost of goods sold in our international segment for excess and obsolete inventory, and \$3 million of charges (pre-tax) recorded in sales for the final settlement of a multi-year customer project, for each of the three months and year ended December 31, 2019 gross profit, as reported would be \$154 million (18.0%).
+Excluding these charges for the year ended December 31, 2019 gross profit, as reported would be \$661 million (18.0%) and adjusted gross profit would be \$722 million (19.7%).